tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 The Framework draws a distinction between **Quality Control** and **Quality Assurance**.
 Quality Control processes seek to assess the quality of data for some purpose, then identify changes to the data or to processes around the data to improve their quality.
 Quality Assurance processes seek to filter some set of data to a subset that is fit for some purpose, that is, to assure that data used for some purpose are fit for that purpose.

 It is important to recognize that BDQ does not standardize complete `Quality Control` or `Quality Assurance` workflows (e.g., user roles, review and remediation procedures, pipelines, thresholds, or reporting formats).
-Instead, BDQ standardizes the semantics of `Tests` and their Responses (as `Assertions`) and provides `Measure` patterns that can be used to support `Quality Control` and `Quality Assurance` workflows in a consistent way.
+Instead, BDQ standardizes the semantics of `Tests` and their `Responses` and provides `Measure` patterns that can be used to support `Quality Control` and `Quality Assurance` workflows in a consistent way.

 #### 3.2.2 Information Elements (non-normative)